-The proof proceeds by establishing the invariance of WRT under both the stabilization and the handle-slide moves described above.
-Refer to ~\cite{Witten} and ~\cite{WRT} for a complete proof.
-Taken together with Theorem \ref{thm:heegaard}, this means that WRT is indeed an invariant of 3-manifolds.
+\end{de} Note that the quantum dimension $\D$ above is implicitly parameterized by $r$.
+The central fact now is that $\WRT_r(g, \alpha)$ depends only on the homeomorphism type $M_{g, \alpha}$.
+The proof proceeds by establishing the invariance of $\WRT_r$ under the stabilization and handle-slide moves described above (see \cite{Crane}, \cite{Kohno} and \cite{Kontsevich} for complete proofs).

-Our proofs will make use of the following fact about certain variants of the WRT.